jeaend/IH-Data-Analytics-Labs/README.md

 # IH_Data-Analytics-Labs

-Data Analytics (+ Machine Learning) Collection of Labs from Ironhack's Bootcamp
+This is the collection of labs conducted as part of the Data Analytics (+ Machine Learning) Ironhack Bootcamp that I have succesfully completed May-June 2024.